-- 1. Turn your hearing aid off and then on. - 2 Wireless communication will be activated after 10 seconds
+- 1. Open and close the battery door on each hearing aid once. - 2 Wireless communication will be activated after 10 seconds

 Wireless accessories

 A variety of wireless accessories is available as an enhancement to your hearing aids.
 These accessories enable direct streaming of sound and speech to your hearing aids, enhancing your ability to hear and communicate in various everyday situations.